Energy levels during your menstrual cycle: what to expect by phase

 Why this can happen

 Hormones can influence sleep, appetite, body temperature, mood, and stress response.
+Estrogen tends to rise across the follicular phase and peak around ovulation, which research suggests can support energy, mood, and recovery.
+Progesterone rises after ovulation and tends to raise resting body temperature and resting heart rate, which can make effort feel heavier in the luteal phase.
 Those shifts can change how easy movement, focus, or social energy feels.

 That does not mean the cycle is the only factor.
 Workload, stress, illness, food intake, pain, and sleep quality matter too.